brimdata/zync/README.md

   value: {...}
 }
 ```
-where `op` is the Debezium event type, i.e., one of "r", "c", "u", or "d"
+where `op` is the Debezium event type, i.e., one of "r", "c", "u", or "d",
-encoded in the value portion of the Kafka message and value is the `after`
-field from the Debezium event.
+and value is the `after` field from the Debezium event.

 Internally, the code applies this Zed when reading events from the input/"raw" pool:
 ```